Features

 • Practical handling of real-world TODO vocabularies (for example WAIT/HOLD/PAUSED normalize into in-progress-style buckets)

-This is not just “show me tasks due today.”
-It is shaping into a real backend for agenda tooling.
+The agenda work goes beyond “show me tasks due today.”
+It is becoming a real backend for keyboard-driven planning, including an interactive terminal agenda:

 Knowledge management / roam workflows